How Can We Improve Education?

 IX.
-These four gears and catalysts provides us with an outcomes-based, data-driven, top-down system of education that depends on the observation, measurement, and refinement of the human mind.
+These four gears produce an outcomes-based, data-driven, top-down system of education that depends on constant, inaccurate, and overly narrow measurement of already abstract concepts like ‘understanding’ with the ultimate goal being the refinement of the human mind.

 X. In the case of most schools, this translates to hundreds and even thousands of minds, each with their own stories, interests, insecurities, and needs.
 Thousands of spectacular complexities.

 XI.
 The word ‘mind’ suggests something different than the current gears and catalysts provide.
 A ‘brain’ may seek an input to produce an output, but a mind is curious and wants to play.

 XII.
 Performance on an assessment can be measured, but understanding cannot, and both fail to see the bigger picture: How can we help students see for themselves what’s worth understanding for themselves?
 Our curious solution so far has been to simply hand it to them endlessly until they leave for ‘jobs.’